CCSD Summer Reading Program 2018

-A key factor in cultivating lifelong reading is being able to choose what to read, so rather than a set list of books, students are free to read books they choose.
+A key factor in cultivating lifelong reading is being able to choose what to read, so students are free to read books they choose.
 For book suggestions, please visit our Reading Resources page or stop by your local public library.
-Your library media specialist may also provide suggestions prior to the end of school. *Please note: Some schools and/or classes do have required reading.
+Your library media specialist may also provide suggestions prior to the end of school. *Note: Some schools and/or classes do have required reading.
 Please verify with your local school.

 Bintrim, Lisa.
 "3 Research-Proven Ways Libraries Help Fight Summer Slide."
 Ideas and Inspiration from Demco.
 Demco, 12 June 2015.
 Web.
 30 Mar.
 2016.